Kristina01111000/Drws_site/README.md

-8/30
-On patreon make the holistic learning program link hot in the pinned post write an email for new users of the patreon to get that talks about the community look at the emails to see what needs to change, link to patreon, and growing holistically Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month
+On patreon make the holistic learning program link hot in the pinned post Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month